API Reference

 min_lat

 The minimum (southern) latitude of the box in decimal degrees.
+Must be between -90 and 90 and not exceed max_lat.

 Type: